CompEpigen/figeno/docs/content/usage.rst

   * hic.
 Will have the following tracks: hic, genes, chr_axis.
   * asm.
 Will have the following tracks: alignments (with split by haplotype and color by basemod), basemod_freq, genes, chr_axis.
   * wgs_chr.
 Will have the following tracks: sv, copynumber, chr_axis.
 Will also set margin_above to 0.
   * wgs_circos.
 Will have the following tracks: sv, copynumber, chr_axis.
-Will also set margin_above to 0, layout to circular and set the regions to all chromosomes.
+Will also set margin_above to 0, max_cn to 3.9 and disable the vertical grid for the copynumber track, set layout to circular and set the regions to all chromosomes.

 * ``--tracks``: comma-separated list of tracks, eg: bigwig,genes,chr_axis.